franzbu/EnhancedSpaces.spoon/README.md

 Mellon is a Hammerspoon-based tool for managing windows and spaces.
 Due to limitations of Apple's implementation of spaces, Mellon incorporates a mended and improved version of spaces; from now on they are referred to as MSpaces or, simply, mspaces.

-MSpaces are fast and powerful, fast in the senso of that switching between them is instantaneous, and powerful in the sense of the implementation of additional features such as a more flexible version of 'sticky windows'.
+MSpaces are fast and powerful: fast in the sense of that switching between them is instantaneous, and powerful in the sense of that the implementation of additional features such as 'sticky windows'.
 'Sticky window' denotes a window that is present on as many mspaces as you like.
 All 'sticky windows' are full-featured references, meaning they can have different sizes and positions on different mspaces.

-Mellon has been developed with the goal of saving time when working on the Mac, and that starts with organizing windows and mspaces.
-Therefore, windows and mspaces can be organized using keyboard shortcuts.
-However, at times it can be a sensible alternative to use your pointer device (or devices, as some people use mosue and trackpad simultaneously), and that is why many of the tasks can be aided by your mouse or (Magic) trackpad.
+Mellon has been developed with the goal of saving time when working, and that starts with organizing windows and mspaces.
+Therefore, windows and mspaces can be handled using keyboard shortcuts.
+However, at times it can be a sensible approach to also use your pointer device, and that is why many of the tasks can be aided by your mouse or trackpad.

 Mellon is easiest explained on the go.
-Therefore, go ahead with the installation.
+Therefore, simply go ahead with its installation.

 ## Installation